 Just like Texas, more authorities and companies are taking the concept of an EIR seriously.
 As a result, the spectrum of the position is widening even further.

 Despite the vast roles an EIR can play, we can group this program into three forms:

 The government can sponsor EIR initiatives to help entrepreneurs.
-Recently, U.S. Citizenship and Immigration Services (USCIS) launched an initiative to make immigration easier for entrepreneurs.
+In 2012, U.S. Citizenship and Immigration Services (USCIS) launched an initiative to make immigration easier for entrepreneurs.
 The government and related bodies use these programs to drive entrepreneurship and creativity in a country.

 As a government engages with EIRs, they are altering the way the country is perceived by potential investors.
 This idea is powered by the fact that they can see practical examples of entrepreneurial success.
 With trust in company potential, investments will increase.

 EIR in the Community